isomerpages/moe-cjc/pages/contact-us.md

   - content:
       - phone: +65 6253 7267
       - email: ""
-      - other: <b>Messages and Mail</b><br>Urgent messages can be left by ringing the Administrative Office at 62524083.
+      - other: <br><b>Messages and Mail</b><br>Urgent messages can be left by ringing the Administrative Office at 62524083.
 To contact tutors, ring the office and leave a message for the particular staff member to whom you wish to speak.
     title: Fax
 ---